Azure/Azure-TDSP-Utilities/DataScienceUtilities/DataReport-Utils/Python2/team-data-science-process-idear-python-instructions.md

 ## 3. Explore Individual Variables

-In this section, you will explore variables individually, including the target variable, numerical variables, and categorical variables.
-For numerical variables, histogram, probability density plot, QQ-plot, and box-plot will be plotted.
-Normality test will be conducted.
-For categorical variables, histogram and pie chart will be plotted.
+In this section, you explore variables individually, including the target variable, numerical variables, and categorical variables.
+For numerical variables, a histogram, probability density plot, QQ-plot, and a box-plot are plotted.
+A normality test is also conducted.
+For categorical variables, a histogram and pie chart are plotted.

-A drop box will be provided to allow you to select the variable you want to explore.
+A drop box is provided that allows you to select the variable you want to explore.

-Categorical column exploration will be based on the entire dataset, and numerical column exploration will be based on the sampled dataset.
+Categorical column exploration is based on the entire dataset, and numerical column exploration is based on the sampled dataset.

-If you like the exploration and visualization result on a variable to be in your final report, click the `Export` button to export the Python code behind the exploration and visualization to a temporary Jupyter Notebook file.
+If you would like the result of an exploration and visualization on a variable to be included in your final report, click the **Export** button to export the Python code behind the exploration and visualization to a temporary Jupyter Notebook file.
 This temporary Jupyter Notebook will be used to generate the final report later.

 ### 3.1.
 Explore the target variable

 ![explore-target](./media/explore-target.png)

 ### 3.2.
-Explore individual numeric variables and test for normality (on sampled data)
+Explore individual numeric variables and test for normality (on the sampled data)

 ![explore-numerical](./media/explore-numerical.png)